-Since abruptly lifting lockdown restrictions in early May, the Serbian government held the election, authorized an international tennis tournament as well as a football cup final with up to 25,000 spectators, and opened everything between universities and nightclubs.
+Since abruptly lifting lockdown restrictions in early May 2020, the Serbian government has held the election and has authorized an international tennis tournament as well as a football cup final with up to 25,000 spectators.
 Through decisions like these on top of public statements on top of abnormally low official numbers of COVID-19 deaths during the pre-election period, citizens were assured by government officials and crisis team doctors that the situation was under control and that the virus had been “defeated” — but only until the election.
-Then the deaths spiked and suddenly it became “alarming.”
+Then the deaths spiked and it became “alarming.”
 It seemed like a joke.
 Or was it a miracle?
 Far-left to far-right to religious groups, students to the elderly, sports hooligans to the academia, Serbian citizens were outraged and began taking it to the streets as part of Europe’s first major pandemic-related unrest.

 “We can only say what we know, and we can only act on what we know,” said World Health Organization (WHO) Director-General Dr. Adhanom Ghebreyesus as part of his opening remarks at the media briefing on COVID-19 this April.

 Serbian citizens believe their government neither said nor acted on what it knew in terms of the pandemic crisis.
 Instead of acting on what it knew about the severity of the situation — the rising cases, the lack of beds, respirators, medical equipment — the government acted on its interest to open everything up in time for the election, which in fact meant acting against what it knew.

 “And so the citizens of Serbia,” an article on Nova.rs read, “will once again pay the price of negligence and irresponsibility from the government that disregarded the pandemic for its own interests, announcing victory over it.”